aldingsgit/aldingsgit.github.io/index.md

 In math jargon we say that the density functions represent a complementary dijoint set plotted as a function of inverse probability.

 In MBA jargon, we might call it a MECE (mutually exclusive collectively exhaustive) list reweighted to account for probabilistic ideas.

-sum or integral of any probability density function.
+In the denominator we have the normalizing constant which can be thought of as the portion of all possibilities and their cumlative probabilities.

+We divide by this figure in order to mathematically bound between zero and one the proportion of all possibile outcomes and their cumulative probability to the set of all possible outcomes.

-In a sometimes problematic calculation, we perform
+In a sometimes problematic calculation, we may have to perform a high dimensional inegrations across the full set of disjoint complementary predictor values proves to be no trivial task:

+EQUATION

+At times,

 If we think carefully about this, this is the exact reversal of logical induction that we are trying to estimate; we'd like to know the probability of observing our desired parameter theta given that we are observing the observed dataset (which we are): P(Θ | Data)